THE YACHT

 The Hull

+General.
 Scantlings, materials and workmanship throughout are consistent with the construction of a light hull, but without any sacrifice of strength or stiffness.
 Compared to modern designs Scorpio is, however, a heavy ship.
 She was built at a time when the accountants' desire to cut costs had not yet reached the shop floor of the yacht building industry.

 Construction.
-The hull is built of glass fiber reinforced polyester by the hand laying-up method.
+The hull is built of glass fibre reinforced polyester by the hand laying-up method.
 Structural bulkheads are of marine grade water-proof plywood, laminated to hull and deck.
 Stiffeners are GRP lay-ups over foam cores.
 Web floors of GRP are laminated to the hull.
 The engine bed is of GRP with steel inserts.
 Special care has been taken to assure rigid foundation and proper adhesion to the hull.

 Keel.
 The ballast keel is lead casting with antimony and the cast-in keel bolts are of stainless steel.
-The lower flange of the mast step connects to the keel bolts.
-A docking shoe of stainless steel is fitted to the lower edge of the keel.

 Rig anchorage.
 The masts are stepped through the deck onto galvanized mild steel mast steps.
 The main mast step is provided with an integral lifting lug.
 There is a transverse bolt through the heel of the main mast.
 Heavy GRP brackets are laminated to the hull for the stainless steel chain plates.

 The Rudder, protected by a skeg, is of foam filled GRP with stainless steel shaft, supported by three polymer-bushed bearings.
-The shaft extends up through poop deck and has a fitting for emergency tiller.
+The shaft extends up through the poop deck and has a fitting for an emergency tiller.

 Steering.
 Elk hide covered destroyer type wheel with friction brake and sprocket, connected via chain and cables to the aluminum steering quadrant, bolted to the rudder shaft.
 The sheaves for the cable are provided with guards to prevent jamming.
 On a yacht like this keeping course when in reverse gear can be tricky, but on Scorpio it is very easy because of the bow thruster, see below.

 Wind wane.
-The Sailomat 3040 windvane on the transom is independent from the rest of the steering system and can be used also for emergency steering.
+The Sailomat 3040 wind vane on the transom is independent from the rest of the steering system and can be used also for emergency steering.

 [Top of page]